caiosoter/DS-Projects/Appliance_Energy_Prediction/README.md

 ![](https://greenheart.org/wp-content/uploads/light-1030988_1920-650x433.jpg)
 # Appliance Energy Prediction:
 The Dataset (experimental) was created to study appliances consumption in a low energy building.
-Furthermore, the dataset was build with data points collected every 10 minutes for roughly 4.5 mounts.
+Furthermore, the dataset was build with energy data points collected every 10 minutes and the humidity and temperature data were averaged for 10 minutes periods.
+The dataset is at 10 minutes for roughly 4.5 mounts.
 To conclude, it is important to say that this project is in the scope of Supervised Regression problems.

 # Dictionary (Columns):
   - date: Date(Year-Month-Day) and time(Hour:Minutes:Seconds) of the measurements.